downfromthetrees/the_magic_eye/docs/settings.md

   - `"remove"`: removes the post and posts a message to the user
   - `"warn"`: reports the post and posts a removed comment in the thread with links
   - `"warnByModmail"`: sends a modmail with info about the repost
+  - `"silent"`: remove the thread without a comment or report
 - You can override the first sentence with `removalMessage`/`allTimeTopRemovalMessage`, or the whole message with `fullRemovalMessage` and use the variables as you like. `\n` for line break.
 - `actionRepostsIfDeleted`: Performs `action` on reposts even if the previous post was deleted.
 - `approveIfOverRepostDays`: Auto-approves a repost over the time limit to save you doing it